Rarios/wymon_orion/README.md

 ### CMake GUI application

-Open the application, click 'Browse Source...'-button and select the folder with this file in it as the source directory.
+Open the application, click the 'Browse Source...'-button and select the folder with this file in it as the source directory.
 Then, click the 'Browse Build...'-button and select the 'Build' folder of this this project, which you can find in the directory of this file too.
 Hit 'Configure' and then 'Generate'.
 After this, depending on your settings, build it either with the 'make'-utility of the terminal or other applications.

 Done, but you might need to find tutorials for your specifc settings.